Upper Township, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 68.68 square miles (177.89 km2), including 62.03 square miles (160.65 km2) of land and 6.66 square miles (17.24 km2) of water (9.69%).

-Strathmere (2010 population of 158) is an unincorporated community and census-designated place (CDP) located within Upper Township.
+Beesley's Point (2020 population of 816), Marmora (2,413), Marshallville (376), Palermo (3,183), Seaville (695), Strathmere (137), and Tuckahoe (357) are unincorporated communities and census-designated places (CDP) located within Upper Township.

-Other unincorporated communities, localities and place names located partially or completely within the township include Beesley's Point, Blackmans Island, Cedar Springs, Corsons Inlet, Formosa, Greenfield, Marmora, Marshallville, Middletown, Miramar, Palermo, Petersburg, Seaville, Steelmantown, Tuckahoe, West Ocean City and Whale Beach.
+Other unincorporated communities, localities and place names located partially or completely within the township include Blackmans Island, Cedar Springs, Corsons Inlet, Formosa, Greenfield, Middletown, Miramar, Petersburg, Steelmantown, West Ocean City and Whale Beach.
 The township contains many different communities and enclaves that create a diverse area reaching from Great Egg Harbor to the Atlantic Ocean.
 Seaville is the largest community and Strathmere is the township's island containing a beach community.

 The township borders the municipalities of Dennis Township, Ocean City, Sea Isle City and Woodbine in Cape May County; Corbin City, Egg Harbor Township, Estell Manor and Somers Point in Atlantic County; and Maurice River Township in Cumberland County.